SlipperySnekySneks/XenforoScraper/README.md

 playwright install chromium
 ```

-Both scripts must be kept in the same directory.
+Both scripts (xenforo_scraper.py and convert_v2) must be kept in the same directory.

 ---